Jomalig: History

-Jomalig Island was previously part of the adjacent town of Polillo.
-Because of the geographical location of Jomalig, the district found it difficult to be recognized and established which further contributed to its slow development.
-It was only in the year 1952 when Jomalig, Quezon was subdivided for agricultural and residential lots, as sponsored by Polillo Mayor Mamerto Azarias and the Municipal Council.
+Jomalig Island was previously part of the adjacent island town of Polillo.
+The geographical location of Jomalig made the district difficult to recognize and establish, which further contributed to its slow development.
+In 1952, it was subdivided into agricultural and residential lots, as sponsored by Polillo Mayor Mamerto Azarías and the Municipal Council.

-Only through the inauguration by then-Congressman Manuel S. Enverga (Quezon–1st) did the civic leaders geared towards self-reliance.
-It instigated them towards development in agriculture and with this, many people from the Bicol Region migrated for richer pastures and an uplifted livelihood.

-On June 18, 1961, Jomalig Island was separated from Polillo to become a separate municipal district by virtue of Republic Act No. 3372.
+At the inauguration by then-Congressman Manuel S. Enverga (Quezon–1st), civic leaders worked towards agricultural development, attracting migrants from the Bicol Region to the southeast.
+On June 18, 1961, Jomalig Island was made a separate municipal district by virtue of Republic Act No. 3372.
 Originally spelled as Jumalig, it comprised four barrios: Bucal, Casuguran, Gango, and Talisoy.